oneminch/Notes/React.md

 - It removes side effects from the rendering flow, and delays their execution until after rendering is complete.
 - Useful when we want to execute code as part of a component's render cycle, but not necessarily always when it's re-rendered.
     - e.g. Fetching data on first load.
+- Runs after the screen has been updated.
+    - Might cause a brief flicker if it changes what's on screen.

 ```jsx
 {/* Inside Component */}